FoxoTech/methylprep/docs/methpype_tutorial.md

 A sample sheet is a CSV file that stores the information about a sequencing experiment and is required to run **methpype**; this file must reside in the same directory as the IDAT files being processed.
 Each row of the sample sheet represents a different sample and must contain a `Sample_Name` column, a `Sentrix_ID` column, and a `Sentrix_Position` column (additional columns may be present).
 Visit [Illumina](https://support.illumina.com/downloads/infinium-methylationepic-sample-sheet.html) for an example of how to format a sample sheet file.

 The `process` command processes the methylation data for all samples listed in the sample sheet of a given directory, creating a CSV file for each processed sample.
-Each row of the CSV files contains one of the sample's probes and the columns are the probe's Illumina probe ID, NOOB adjusted methyled value, NOOB adjusted unmethylated value, M value, and Beta value.

 Here we provide the minimum arguments for **methpype** to run.
 The `-m` option followed by `methpype` tells python to use the **methpype** package. `process` is the command we are running.
 The `-d`option followed by the filepath of the sample directory tells the program where to look for sample files.

 ```bash
 $ python3 -m methpype process -d "docs/example_data/GSE69852/"
 100%|██████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 2/2 [00:36<00:00, 18.08s/it]
 ```

+The `process` command by default outputs each sample into its own CSV file.
+Each row of the CSV files contains one of the sample's probes and the columns are the probe's Illumina probe ID, NOOB adjusted methyled value, NOOB adjusted unmethylated value, M value, and Beta value.

 For the remaining **methpype** examples we provide the `-v` option, which stands for verbose.
 This causes the program to output additional information about the processing of samples.